Air pollution from smog and fine dust

 Inhaling the harmful gases in conjunction with fine dust can cause health consequences such as cardiovascular and respiratory diseases.
 There is also evidence that ultrafine dust can reach the brain via the olfactory nerve.
-Both intelligence and memory can be impaired, especially in children and the elderly who are exposed to high levels of polluted air.
+Especially in children and the elderly who are exposed to high levels of polluted air, both intelligence and memory can be impaired.

 A particularly endangered risk group are people regardless of age who already suffer from a respiratory disease.
 These include bronchitis and asthma or allergies such as hay fever.
 Under the influence of air pollutants, it is possible for these symptoms and diseases to worsen.
 The risk group also includes people with cardiovascular problems.

-Furthermore, the absorption of nitrogen dioxide, which is mainly emitted by diesel vehicles, can express symptoms such as headaches, dizziness and shortness of breath.
+Furthermore, the uptake of nitrogen dioxide, which is mainly emitted by diesel vehicles, can express symptoms such as headaches, dizziness and shortness of breath.

-In January 1979, a level one smog alarm was issued for the first time in Germany in the Ruhr area, the lowest of three alert levels.
+In January 1979, a smog alarm of level one was issued for the first time in Germany in the Ruhr area, the lowest level of three alarm levels.
 As a result, all citizens have been asked to refrain from activities that pollute the air even more.
 Only six years later, another smog alarm was triggered for the Ruhr area, but this time with level three.
 This was followed by a driving ban for several hours and various restrictions for industrial companies.

 In parallel to the improvement in air quality in Germany, however, the background concentration continues to increase.
 The background concentration is understood to mean air pollution that is “imported” to Germany by air masses from Asia and Africa.
-This is particularly true of ozone, which can remain in the atmosphere for around three weeks.
+This is especially true for ozone, which can remain in the atmosphere for around three weeks.

 Despite all the improvements, nitrogen oxides and particulate matter remain a threat to the environment and human health.
 These air pollution are already clearly noticeable in some cities in Germany.